 How an electric car subscription compares

-A company electric car subscription has advantages over purchasing and leasing, and gives your business and your employees all the benefits of an electric company car with none of the big upfront costs or tax complications:
+A company electric car subscription has advantages over purchasing and leasing, and gives your business and your employees all the benefits of an electric car with none of the big upfront costs or tax complications:

 - No upfront costs: With an EV subscription, all you pay are the monthly costs, unlike leasing or purchasing which require a large upfront payment or a deposit.